 Under RSA 431:33, the Department of Agriculture, Markets & Food is responsible for responding to complaints involving the mismanagement of manure, agricultural compost and chemical fertilizer.
 The Division of Regulatory Services coordinates inspections to sites where these materials are suspected of causing environmental contamination or nuisance problems.
-When merited, complaint resolution focuses on corrective measures in accordance with the Manual of Best Management Practices (BMPs) for Agriculture in New Hampshire, the Region have agricultural commissions.
-Agricultural commissions can provide a voice for agriculture, to help inform municipal boards and authorities, and to enhance understanding of agriculture in the community.
-A guide to can be found on The UNH Cooperative Extension is a great resource and offers several helpful documents including Creating a Local Agricultural Commission in Your Hometown12 and Preserving Rural Character through Agriculture: Resource Kit for Planners.13 published by the department in accordance with RSA 431:34.
+When merited, complaint resolution focuses on corrective measures in accordance with the Manual of Best Management Practices (BMPs) for Agriculture in New Hampshire, published by the department in accordance with RSA 431:34.